Summer days lure many people to the water, but water is one of the most dangerous places to be if a storm strikes.

 If, for example, you count off 10 seconds between lightning and thunder, divide the 10 seconds by 5.
 That tells you the lightning is two miles away.

 You can’t hear thunder if it’s more than 10 miles away so when people say they see heat lightning, it’s really a misnomer, according to Dr. Spencer.

-“It actually means that the lightning is further away than you can hear the thunder,” she said.
+“It actually means that the lightning is farther away than you can hear the thunder,” she said.
 “It’s actually real lightning.
-It’s just further away.”
+It’s just farther away.”

 The physiology of a lightning strike

 If you get struck by lightning, chances are your heart won’t handle it.